nirmalko/Bank-Loan-Dashboard/README.md

-   -Reveals the impact of credit history and income on loan decisions -Supports risk management by highlighting potentially high-risk segments -Helps optimize lending policies and improve financial inclusion strategies -Provides a reusable template for loan analysis in different markets
+   -Reveals the impact of credit history and income on loan decisions -Supports risk management by highlighting potentially high-risk segments -Helps optimize lending policies and improve financial inclusion strategies -Provides a reusable template for loan analysis in different markets.

 ### 6. Screenshot